sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/settings-cleanup.md

 ### Setting: *max\_pool\_size*, Default: *8*

-Specifies the maximum number of database connections used by the service.
+Specifies the maximum number of parallel database connections used by the service.

-## Cleanup Retention Period Settings
+## Retention Period Settings

 ### Setting: *order\_history\_age*, Default: *90*d

-Specifies the retention period for the execution history of Orders and tasks.
+Specifies the retention period for the [Order History](/history-orders) and [Task History](/history-tasks).
 Any history entries older than the value specified will be purged.

 ### Setting: *order\_history\_logs\_age*, Default: *90*d